(5 votes, average: 4.40 out of 5)

 So when a person receives an email with this file attachment, it means that the sender possesses an email signing certificate installed on their system.
 If your email client supports email to sign in, you will always see the verified name of the sender.

-Secure/ Multipurpose Internet Mail Extensions are one of the IETF standards that the users use for signing mime data and public key encryption.
+Secure/ Multipurpose Internet Mail Extensions are one of the IETF standards that users use to sign mime data and for public key encryption.

 It provides various cryptographic security functionalities such as data encryption, authentication, the privacy of email applications, message integrity, and non-repudiation of origin.